SwannHERRERA/maze-generator/README.md

 [website on main branch](https://zigzag-generator.netlify.app/)

-This application will allow you to generate a maze from a form according to the criteria of the form.
+This application will allow you to generate a maze from.

 This labyrinth will be a 2d canvas at first and then we'll try to use SVG.